- By Check-a-Salary

 - Don’t follow the crowd - Time and time again, we hear recruiters say “every CV I have here is the same”.
 We can all say that we ‘work well as part of a team or alone’ and that we are ‘ambitious’ but hiring managers need, and want, to see examples of this.
 Actions speak louder than words.
 Try to show demonstrable examples of how you work well in both situations and how you are ambitious.

-- Show us them who you are - By this, we don't mean add your latest Snapchat filtered photo to your CV but show the hiring manager or recruiter who you are.
-Of course, you need to have the relevant skills and experience, but something that goes even further for a client employer is your personality.
+- Show them who you are - By this, we don't mean add your latest Snapchat filtered photo to your CV but show the hiring manager or recruiter who you are.
+Of course, you need to have the relevant skills and experience, but something that goes even further for an employer is your personality.
 Tell the interviewer something interesting about yourself and help them remember your application an hour later.

 - Stay relevant - There is nothing more off-putting than seeing someone apply for a position with a blanket CV and cover letter.
 If you happen to apply for 3 positions via one recruitment agency, they will see straight away that you have sent the exact same CV/Cover letter to them all.
 Recruiters and hiring managers want to see that you are invested in this position, and that you care enough to spend the time on an application.
 Tailor your CV to each position and this will help your case.
 First impressions are of paramount importance.